Skip to main content

 Filtering tasks

-On top of that, you can filter the task themselves on the Tasks (not in your project editor!) page.
-To achieve that, click the Filter dropdown and adjust filtering options:
+You can also filter tasks on the Tasks page (not in your project editor).
+To do this, click the Filter dropdown and adjust the filtering options to suit your needs.

-When task assignees work on a task, they will receive inline translation memory (TM) suggestions that match the source and target language pair defined in the task's scope.
-Upon completing translations within the specified task scope, new entries will be added to the TM based on the task language pair.
-For instance, if a task involves translating from French to German, the TM entry will have French set as a source language, and German as the target.
+When task assignees work on a task, they receive inline suggestions from the translation memory (TM) that match the source and target language pair defined in the task's scope.
+As translations are completed within the task, new entries are automatically added to the TM using the task's language pair.
+For example, if the task involves translating from French to German, the TM entry will list French as the source language and German as the target.

-The system now calculates TM leverage based on the language pair selected for the task, which means the leverage may vary for the same scope if different source languages are chosen.
-It does this by searching for entries previously translated from the task's source language to the target languages.
+The system calculates TM leverage based on the language pair selected for the task.
+This means that the leverage can vary for the same task scope if different source languages are chosen.
+The system searches for TM entries that were previously translated from the task's source language to the specified target languages.

-It's important to note that these TM suggestions are specific to the task at hand and are not expected to appear in other projects.
-This is particularly the case if a project's base language differs from the source language of the task in question.
+It's important to note that TM suggestions are specific to the task you’re working on and may not appear in other projects, especially if the base language of the other project differs from the source language of the current task.

 Task reports and vendor rate profiles